0x80/typescript-monorepo/README.md

 > There is an accompanying article
 > ["My quest for the perfect TS monorepo"](https://thijs-koerselman.medium.com/my-quest-for-the-perfect-ts-monorepo-62653d3047eb)
-> that you might want to read for context. **Note: This article is now outdated
+I'd like you to read that for context. **Note: This article is now outdated
 > and will be updated or rewritten for 2025 to reflect the current bundler-first
 > architecture.**